arqamrp/stochoptimtests/temp/new_coding.md

 ### Outputs:

+If par = FALSE: Only the dataframe as given below.

-A list containing the following:
+If par = TRUE: A list containing the following:

 1. A dataframe containing tabulated values of the selected fields for each method:
 value: optimum value found